-Lisa’s blog posts filled with clarity, wisdom, candor and frank honesty about metastatic breast cancer were posts that thousands of other readers like me had come to anticipate, learn from and simply appreciate both for what they were and for what they were not.
+Lisa’s posts were filled with clarity, wisdom, candor and frank honesty about metastatic breast cancer.
+Regular readers like me had come to anticipate, learn from and simply appreciate her writings for what they were and also for what they were not.

 This is the way with cancer.
 It jabs.
 Relentlessly.

-But then every single death to metastatic breast cancer that I learn about (and even the ones I do not learn about) feels like another jab to my heart.
+But then, every death to metastatic breast cancer that I learn about (and even the ones I do not learn about) feels like another jab to my heart.

-Last #MetsMonday was the successful Stomp Out BC social media blitz (which is by no means over, so stay tuned).
+Last #MetsMonday was the successful Stomp Out BC social media blitz.
 Many in the blogosphere made extra noise about metastatic breast cancer.
 We stomped.
 We ranted.
 We shared.
 We felt (more) heard.
 We felt (a bit more anyway) empowered.

 This #MetsMonday, perhaps some of us feel “stomped” upon.
 Or rather our hearts do.

 This is the way with cancer.
 It “stomps” on us too.